samjulien/blog/_posts/2019-08-22-combining-golang-and-angular-to-develop-contemporary-applications.markdown

 curl -H 'Authorization: Bearer '$ACCESS_TOKEN localhost:3000/todo
 ```

-## Conclusion
+## Conclusion and Next Steps

-So, we finally made it!
-The application itself that we created was pretty simple.
-Just a todo list, where we can add delete and complete some todo items.
-However, the framework around our application is quite sound.
-We have handled authentication via.
-Auth0, creating a very strong starting point for our application, by starting with security in mind.
+Done!
+You just finished developing a secure backend API with Golang, Gin, and Auth0.
+The application that you created was pretty simple, just a todo list where you can add, delete, and to-do items as complete.
+However, the framework around your application is quite sound.
+You handled authentication via Auth0, which creates a very strong starting point for your application (it is important to think about security and identity management from the start).

-Adding features to our application becomes a lot easier, once we have established a strong fundament in security.
-We can add different todo lists for different users, relatively easily, without having to worry about how this will affect our application down the road.
-Using a third party security solution like Auth0, is also a great advantage, because we can rest assured that this solution will keep our application data safe.
-With a few changes here and there (such as serving our API and static files over HTTPS), we could quite confidently deploy this code to production.
+Adding features to your application now becomes a lot easier.
+Once you have established a strong fundament in security, you can add different to-do lists for different users.
+Using a third party security solution like Auth0 is also a great advantage because you can rest assured that this solution will keep your users' personal data safe.
+With a few changes here and there (such as serving your API and static files over HTTPS), you can quite confidently deploy this code to production.

-I hope this article has been helpful, and has given some insight to how easy it is to implement Auth0 as a third-party authentication service, as well as using Angular as a frontend and Golang as a backend.
-Feedback and questions are very welcome!
+I hope the first part of this series has been helpful and that it has given some insight on how easy it is to implement Auth0 as a third-party authentication service on Golang.
+In the second part of this series, you will learn how to implement the frontend client of your to-do list with Angular and how to integrate it with your Golang backend API.

+Stay tuned!